 Each phone call placed can either be debit or collect.
-Debit calls are paid for by the prisoner through their trust fund account, while collect calls are paid for by the recipient.
+Debit calls are paid for by the prisoner through their trust fund account, while the recipient pays for collect calls.
 Generally speaking, debit calls are much less expensive than collect calls.
 While telephone calls are limited to 15 minutes, prisoners must wait one hour from the start of a previous call to place another.

 Prisoners can call cell phones unless the cell phone provider doesn’t permit collect calls.
-All cell phones do permit debit calls since the cost of the call is assigned to the prisoner calling, not the call recipient.
+All cell phones allow debit calls since the cost of the call is paid by the prisoner calling, not the call recipient.

-Three-way calling is prohibited by the Federal Bureau of Prisons.
-This would be deemed to be forwarding or allowing unauthorized contacts to have access to the phone call.
-But, if a single number is called (for example, your house number), multiple extensions can be picked up so that your loved one can speak to multiple people at the house.
+The Federal Bureau of Prisons prohibits three-way calling.
+This is deemed call forwarding or otherwise allowing unauthorized contacts to have access to the phone call.
+But, if a single number is called (for example, your house number), multiple extensions can be picked up so that your loved one can speak to numerous people at the house.

 Prisoners receive 300 phone minutes on their Revalidation Date.
 This is a specific day of each month when the phone minutes and commissary spending limit reset.
 All unused minutes are voided and replaced by the new 300-minute allotment.

 Federal prisoners can not have cell phones or receive inbound calls.
 Only outbound calls are permitted.
-As for cell phones, while some prisoners do get their hands on them, this is often a very bad idea because when they are found SIS staffers will run a number search to see which numbers have been called.
+As for cell phones, while some prisoners do get their hands on them, this is often a terrible idea because when they are found, SIS staffers run a number search to see the called numbers.
 Then they run the numbers through their computers to identify which prisoners used the cell phone.
 This results in the prisoners becoming the subject of internal security investigations.
 All in all, a bad idea.

 Contact us for more information on placing telephone calls from prison.